Volunteering with asylum seekers - teaching English

 Summary

-We need more volunteers to join our team teaching English to asylum seekers at a Norwich hotel.
+We need more volunteers to join our team teaching English to asylum seekers at hotels in Norwich.
 Sessions currently take place on Tuesday afternoons.

 Detailed description